open-navigation/opennav_coverage/opennav_coverage_bt/README.md

 # Open Navigation's Nav2 Complete Coverage BT

-This package contains a set of behavior tree nodes, XML for interacting with the coverage server
+This package contains a set of behavior tree nodes, XML for interacting with the coverage servers